carloslimavtex/handtalk/docs/README.md

-📢 Use this project, [contribute](https://github.com/vtex-apps/CHANGEME) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# APP NAME
+# HANDTALK VTEX IO PIXEL APP

 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->